Home > Services > Keynote Speaker Singapore

 The mythmaker who decoded leadership

-On stage, something switches on.
+A queer nerd passionate about mythology, technology, tarot, fitness, nature, and cars.
 In his own words: “I am a deep introvert and a stage animal.
 I can switch it on and make magic happen.”

 Frequently asked questions about booking a keynote speaker in Singapore